In This Section

 Be familiar with the compliance self-assessment checklists on:

-A spa pool (also known as a hot tub or Jacuzzi) has the same requirements as an indoor or outdoor swimming pool.
+A spa pool (also known as a hot tub or Jacuzzi) has the same requirements as an indoor or outdoor swimming pool and requires prior approval if more than 2000 litres.

 The spa pool must be surrounded by either: